tuzz/game-loop/README.md

 your render function to interpolate frames and produce smoother animations.
 See the article above for more explanation.

+By default, the amount of accumulated time since the last frame is measured immediately before your render function is called.
+However, you can call `g.re_accumulate()` right before you need to access `g.blending_factor()` for more precise timings.
+This is useful if your render function does work before it gets round to drawing, such as computing lighting.

 In web environments, requestAnimationFrame only runs when the browser tab is active.
 Setting a maximum frame time ensures your game doesn't fall far behind on its updates and is effectively paused.
 Also, `game_loop` is asynchronous and